 Any security vulnerabilities can be reported to email@example.com.

 Get the Notary Client CLI binary from the official releases page or you can build one yourself.

 The version of Notary server and signer should be greater than or equal to Notary CLI's version to ensure feature compatibility (ex: CLI version 0.2, server/signer version >= 0.2), and all official releases are associated with GitHub tags.

-To use the Notary CLI with Docker hub images, please have a look at our
+To use the Notary CLI with Docker hub images, have a look at Notary's

 getting started docs.

 To use the CLI against a local Notary server rather than against Docker Hub:

 - Ensure that you have docker and docker-compose installed.

 git clone https://github.com/theupdateframework/notary.gitand from the cloned repository path,